This handmade DIY LEGO Lord Vampyre costume is the perfect costume for your LEGO lover to trick-or-treat in this Halloween.

 I’ve already shared Marisol’s Halloween costume for this year.
 I made hers first because it was easy.

-I don’t know why I put off doing this costume though, I won’t pretend it was easy, because there was a bit of trial and error, but I was able to whip it up in about 6 hours.
+I don’t know why I put off doing this costume though, I won’t pretend it was easy, because there was a bit of trial and error, but I was able to put it together in about 6 hours.

 - LEGO sort and store bin